Frequently Asked Questions

 STM does not grant full tuition waivers.
 However, those in financial need may apply for partial tuition reduction through the school’s Work Study Program.
 Applications for these reductions are available at registration and are reviewed in mid-April.
 Work Study reductions are based solely on financial need and reductions apply to tuition only.
 All fees must be paid in full. - Does STM award scholarships?

 The Yvonne B. Jumonville Scholarship is awarded to one incoming ninth grader based on scholastic achievement as well as school and community service.
-The Harry and Jessie Greig Memorial Music Scholarship is awarded to one incoming ninth grade band student. - Are athletic scholarships offered?
+The Harry and Jessie Greig Memorial Music Scholarship is awarded to one incoming ninth-grade band student. - Are athletic scholarships offered?

 St. Thomas More Catholic High School supports the policies of the Louisiana High School Athletic Association (LHSAA).
 In doing so, STM may not promise or offer athletic scholarships of any kind.
 Violations may result in loss of eligibility for the student, coach and/or school. - Explain athletic eligibility requirements.

-All incoming ninth graders are eligible for sub varsity (freshmen and/or junior varsity) competition.
+All incoming ninth graders are eligible for sub-varsity (freshmen and/or junior varsity) competition.
 In order for a new student to participate in varsity sports, he/she must reside in the Comeaux High School district.
-Ineligible student athletes may practice with the team but are not eligible to play in any games for a period of 12 months from the date of enrollment.
-A student who has attended an eighth grade Catholic School in the Diocese of Lafayette and is enrolled in St. Thomas More Catholic High School is eligible for varsity competition.
+Ineligible student-athletes may practice with the team but are not eligible to play in any games for a period of 12 months from the date of enrollment.
+A student who has attended an eighth-grade Catholic School in the Diocese of Lafayette and is enrolled in St. Thomas More Catholic High School is eligible for varsity competition.
 For questions concerning athletic eligibility, please contact Kim Broussard, Athletic Director at kim.broussard@stmcougars.net.

 - How are students placed in Honors/AP classes?
 Honors/AP is based on the student’s grades in previous years as well as standardized test scores.
 Incoming ninth graders must score in the 90th percentile in math and 85th percentile in English and reading to schedule honors classes.